revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 Yes!

-HDFS blocks be broken to this is input split.
-As HDFS does not know the content of the file.
-While storing the data into multiple blocks, last record of each block might be broken.
+HDFS blocks be broken to this is input split.As HDFS does not know the content of the file.While storing the data into multiple blocks, last record of each block might be broken.

 </details>
 </blockquote>

 ---

-35. Does Hadoop replace data warehousing systems?
+35.Does Hadoop replace data warehousing systems?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)